babelouest/glewlwyd/docs/GETTING_STARTED.md

 Click on the `Change password` menu on the navigation tab, there, you should change the `admin` password with a more efficient password.

-#### Step 2: Add OTP and Webauthn schemes
+#### Step 2: Add OTP and WebAuthn schemes

 Go to `parameters/schemes` menu in the navigation tab.
 Click on the `+` button to add a new scheme instance.

 In the new scheme modal, enter in the name field `otp`, in the display name field `OTP`, select `HOTP/TOTP` in the type drop-down.
 Leave the other default parameters as is and click save.
 The scheme OTP should appear in the scheme list.

-Then click again on the `+` button to add the Webauthn scheme.
-In the new scheme modal, enter in the field name `webauthn`, in the display name field `Webauthn`, select `Webauthn` in the type drop-down.
+Then click again on the `+` button to add the WebAuthn scheme.
+In the new scheme modal, enter in the field name `webauthn`, in the display name field `WebAuthn`, select `WebAuthn` in the type drop-down.
 Leave the other default parameters as is and click save.
 The scheme OTP should appear in the scheme list.

 #### Step 3: Add scopes in Glewlwyd

 - Add the scope `taliesin`, check the password checkbox
-- Add the scope `taliesin_admin`, check the password checkbox and add the schemes `OTP` and `Webauthn` to the scope
+- Add the scope `taliesin_admin`, check the password checkbox and add the schemes `OTP` and `WebAuthn` to the scope

 #### Step 4: Add a Glewlwyd OAuth2 plugin instance

 Go to `parameters/plugins` menu in the navigation tab.
 Click on the `+` button to add a new plugin instance.

 In the new plugin modal, enter in the name field `glwd`, in the display name field `Glewlwyd OAuth2`, select `Glewlwyd OAuth2` in the type drop-down.
 There, select `RSA` as JWT type, 256 as key size, set your private and public key.
-Deploy `Specific scope parameters` and add the scope `taliesin_admin`, uncheck `rolling refresh` for this scope.
+Deploy `Specific scope parameters` and add the scope `taliesin_admin`, disable `rolling refresh` for this scope.

 Click `Ok`.